Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 }
 ```

-Formally, current behaviour of the `Back Button` can be unexpected to the user.
+Formally, the current behaviour of the `Back Button` can be unexpected to the user.
 Consider the following examples describing why this behaviour may be unexpected:
 - The user navigates to the `ProjectGroupPage` from the `DebugMenuPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage` instead of the `DebugMenuPage`;
 - The user applies some filtering or sorting parameters on the `DashboardPage`, navigates to the `ProjectGroupPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage`, however, does not restore the page parameters.